-There are many jobs for people who didn’t have the chance to get their High School or GED Diploma.
-Many of these jobs are in demand and most of them require having some kind of practical skills.
+There are many jobs for people without a High School or GED® diploma.
+Many of these jobs are in high demand, and most of them require some kind of practical skills.

-Usually, little or no previous work-related skill, knowledge, or experience is needed for these occupations.
+Usually, little or no previous work-related skills, knowledge, or experience is needed for these occupations.

-He divides job applicants into six broad personality categories to determine possible employment pathways.
+He divides job applicants into six broad personality categories to determine possible employment pathways: Doers, Organizers, Helpers, Thinkers, Creators, and Persuaders.

-We have listed here jobs for people without a GED or High School Diploma based on these 6 personality categories.
+Again, if you want to earn your GED, you can also do that online if you qualify.
+We have listed here jobs for people without a GED or High School Diploma based on these 6 personality categories:

 Doers rather engage with physical things than with people or ideas.
 They are down-to-earth and no-nonsense persons.
 Doers are generally very good at assignments that are physical, mechanical, tactile, or athletic.

-If you are a doer these jobs are a good fit
+If you are a doer and left high school before graduation, these jobs are a good fit:

 - Elevator Laborer-Assists in loading/unloading barges and trucks

-- Equipment Operator-In this position you will be operating equipment such as haul truck and excavator
+- Equipment Operator-In this position, you will be operating equipment such as haul trucks and excavators

-- Maintenance Technician-You will respond to and fulfill maintenance requests, work directly with residents and team members to diagnose, assess and repair issues
+- Maintenance Technician-You will respond to and fulfill maintenance requests and work directly with residents and team members to diagnose, assess and repair issues

-- Utility Worker-You will perform equipment cleaning associated with maintenance jobs and deliver parts, materials, and tools to and from maintenance job sites
+- Utility Worker-You will perform equipment cleaning associated with maintenance jobs and deliver parts, materials, and tools to and from maintenance job sites.
+Keep in mind that an employer will most likely run a background check on you, so never lie in your application

 - Flooring Installation Helper-You will be responsible for assisting with flooring installation projects as directed by the Flooring Installer.